 In content-area classes, English language learners (ELLs) face a double challenge: they must learn language and content at the same time.
 In order to succeed in these classes, ELLs need the literacy, language skills, and background knowledge necessary to master that new content knowledge.

 One way to address that challenge is through effective lesson planning.
 Depending on their different stages of English proficiency and literacy, ELLs will benefit from the skills that a well-designed lesson can address.
 For additional tips on language instruction, see our tips for mainstream teachers.

 Note: This article also includes some research-based recommendations offered by Dr. Diane August in her 2018 American Educator article, Educating English Language Learners: A Review of the Latest Research.

 Video: The role of ESOL specialists in collaboration

-This video showcases a 5th-grade team planning a science lesson about the difference between vascular and non-vascular plants.
-ESOL specialist Katy Padilla plays a key role in advocating for ELLs throughout the lesson planning process and sharing her strategies for engaging and supporting students.
+This video showcases a 5th-grade team planning a science lesson.
+ESOL specialist Katy Padilla plays a key role in advocating for ELLs throughout the lesson planning process.

 Lesson planning for the ELLs: Step by step

 Effective lesson planning requires a number of steps from initial preparation to the final review of material.
 This blog post on lesson planning with sheltered instruction offers a general roadmap for that process.